domj07/Tensorflow-Ion-Detetection/ReadMe.md

 - Clone this repository or alternatively the most up to date /models/research repository in TensorFlow (some code may need to be modified).

+- Unzip the large_files folder from https://www.dropbox.com/s/9usb9e9qt5h2wic/large_files.zip?dl=0  into the models directory

 - Follow the instructions found here https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html or use the tensorflow2_environment.yml file to create a virtual environment for tensorflow.
-Note; I found using conda rather than pip to install as many packages as possible avoided issues with setup.
+Note: I found using conda rather than pip to install as many packages as possible avoided issues with setup.

 ## Training and running the model